Doing Work Beyond the Game

 Many people will disagree with me on this one, but I expect it's served me well.

 I have playtesters, who give me feedback, and sometimes advice, but they're helpers, not co-designers.
-Also, publishers will demand things.
+I have publishers, who I work with.
 Outside that, I don't work with anyone.

 If you're learning from others, you're not ahead of them, and therefore you're not that great.